COPD

 Emphysema

 Emphysema results in damage to tiny air sacs in the lungs where oxygen transfers into the bloodstream.
-Air may also become trapped in the lungs and hard to breathe out.
+The air sacs lose their elastic quality and ability to stretch and shrink back.
+This damage can also destroy the walls of the air sacs, leading to fewer and larger air sacs instead of many tiny ones.
+If this happens, air may become trapped in the lungs and hard to breathe out.

 Chronic bronchitis

-Chronic bronchitis causes the bronchial tubes to become irritated or swollen.
-This causes excess mucus and coughing that can last up to three months.
-The bronchial tubes may lose their cilia.
+In addition, the bronchial tubes may lose their cilia.
 Cilia are tiny hairs that move mucus so it can be coughed out.

 Who develops COPD?

-It’s estimated 24 million Americans have COPD, according to the COPD Foundation.
-Millions more may be undiagnosed or misdiagnosed with asthma, and not getting proper treatment.
+It’s estimated 30 million Americans have COPD, according to the nonprofit COPD Foundation.
+Millions more may be undiagnosed or misdiagnosed with asthma – and not getting proper treatment.

-Most COPD patients develop the condition after the age of 40 following years of exposure to something that irritates the lung – for most it’s cigarette smoking, but it could also be long-term exposure to air pollution or workplace fumes.
+Most COPD patients develop the condition after the age of 40 following years of exposure to something that irritates the lung.
+For most it’s tobacco smoke from cigarettes.
+Other risk factors for developing COPD include exposure to lung irritants.
+These may include long-term exposure to air pollution, workplace chemical fumes or secondhand smoke.

-If you smoke, then it’s critical that you stop.
-This is the single most important thing you can do to slow the rate of lung function decline, regardless of disease severity.
-Ask your doctor about smoking cessation programs.
+If you smoke, then it’s critical that you quit smoking.
+Cigarette smoking can not only cause lung damage but also put you at higher risk for heart disease.
+Not smoking is the single most important thing you can do to slow the rate of lung function decline, regardless of COPD disease severity.
+Ask your healthcare provider about cigarette smoking cessation programs.

 What are the symptoms of COPD?